omarcusdantas/deck-duo/README.md

 The game features a simple user interface with a header displaying the game title, a main section containing the game container, a counter for tracking time.
 The game also includes an end-game section for displaying game completion information and options to restart or cancel the game.
 The shuffled deck and cards' images are obtained via Deck of Cards API.

 The game allows players to select the number of cards to play with, ranging from 4 to 24 (or 4 to 20 on screens with 576px or less), and provides feedback on game completion time and number of turns.
-The game is designed to be responsive and includes separate CSS files for reset, main style, and responsive design.

 ## ✨ Features
 * Selectable number of cards to play with.
+* CSS animations for card turning.
 * Connection with Deck of Cards API.
 * Game completion time tracking.
 * Turn counter to track the number of turns taken.